bixb922/crank-organ/design_and_development/design_and_development.md

-I want to share a project of mine that uses MicroPython.
-Here you can hear it:
+Here is a hear and tell, not a show and tell:

 http://www.youtube.com/@bixb922

-This is a MIDI controlled crank organ.
+This is my MIDI controlled crank organ.
+I designed and built the organ because as a kid I liked to hear crank organ music.
 MicroPython is behind the scenes.

-See here for a description and animation on how this works: https://github.com/bixb922/crank-organ.
+See here for a description and animation on how this works: https://github.com/bixb922/crank-organ#1-overview.

 I wrote the software in MicroPython.
 The documentation, source code and hardware plans are here: https://github.com/bixb922/crank-organ (MIT license).
 You only need to build the crank organ and you are ready to go :wink: